Connections on non-abelian Gerbes and their Holonomy: Introduction

-We study the dependence of this surface holonomy on the choices of the base point, the loop and the contraction.
-The first result is that it is independent of the choice of the contraction.
-The dependence on the base point turns out to be a ,,conjugation`` of the 2-morphism $\mathrm{Hol}_{\mathrm{tra}}(\phi,\Sigma)$ by another 2-morphism, very similar to the dependence of the holonomy of a connection in an ordinary fibre bundle on the choice of the base point.
-Thus, the surface holonomy in general depends on the base point and on the loop, but the dependence can be controlled in a precise way.

-Finally, we apply the general concept of the surface holonomy of a transport 2-functor to connections on (non-abelian) gerbes using the equivalences (I), (II) and (III) derived in the first part of the present article.
-We show that in the abelian cases (Ia) and (II) the dependence on the base point and the loop drops out, and that the surface holonomy $\mathrm{Hol}_{\mathrm{tra}}(\phi,\Sigma)$ coincides with the usual notion \cite{gawedzki3,murray} of holonomy of abelian gerbes.
-In the other cases (Ib) and (III) we obtain new, well-defined quantities associated to connections in non-abelian gerbes and surfaces.
+The existing notion of surface holonomy for \emph{abelian} gerbes takes values in $S^1$ \cite{gawedzki3,murray}, while our notion of surface holonomy takes values in the 2-morphisms of the target 2-category $T$.
+In order to compare the two notions, we propose a \quot{reduction} procedure which can be applied in the case that typical fibre of the transport 2-functor is of the form $i: \mathcal{B}\mathfrak{G} \to T$, where $\mathfrak{G}$ is a Lie 2-group.
+The first part of this procedure is the definition of an abelian group $\mathfrak{G}\red$ which can be formed for any Lie 2-group $\mathfrak{G}$ (Definition \ref{def:redgroup}).
+Heuristically, it generalizes the abelianization of an ordinary Lie group.
+As the second part of the reduction procedure, we show (Proposition \ref{prop:reduction}) that the surface holonomy of every transport 2-functor with $\mathcal{B}\mathfrak{G}$-structure can consistently be reduced to a function with values in $\mathfrak{G}\red$.

+Our main results in Section \ref{sec5} concern this reduced surface holonomy of transport 2-functors with $\mathcal{B}\mathfrak{G}$-structure.
+We prove in Theorem \ref{th:rhol} a rigidity result for reduced surface holonomy, namely that it depends only on the isomorphism class of the transport 2-functor, and only on the equivalence class of the marking.
+The isomorphism invariance allows us to transfer the reduced surface holonomy from transport 2-functors through the equivalences (i), (ii), and (iii) described above.
+In particular, we equip non-abelian $\mathfrak{G}$-gerbes with a well-defined notion of a $\mathfrak{G}\red$-valued surface holonomy; such a concept was not known before.

+Finally, we show that our new concept of reduced surface holonomy is compatible with the existing notion of $S^1$-valued surface holonomy of abelian gerbes.
+Namely, in the case $\mathfrak{G}=\mathcal{B}S^1$ we find for the reduction $(\mathcal{B}S^1)\red = S^1$, so that both concepts take values in the same set.
+We prove then in Proposition \ref{propabsf} that the two concepts indeed coincide.
+Thus, our new notion of (reduced) surface holonomy consistently extends the existing notion from abelian to non-abelian gerbes.

-\paragraph{Acknowledgements.} The project described here has some of its roots in ideas by John Baez and in his joint work with US, and we are grateful for all discussions and suggestions.
-We are also grateful for opportunities to give talks about this project at an unfinished state, namely at the Fields Institute, at the Physikzentrum Bad Honnef, and at the MedILS in Split.
-In addition, we thank the Hausdorff Research Center for Mathematics in Bonn for kind hospitality and support.
+\paragraph{Acknowledgements.} The project described here has some of its roots in ideas of John Baez and in his joint work with US, and we are grateful for all discussions and suggestions.
+We are also grateful for opportunities to give talks about this project at an unfinished state, namely at the Fields Institute, at the VBAC 2007 meeting in Bad Honnef, at the MedILS in Split and at the NTNU in Trondheim.
+In addition, we thank the Hausdorff Research Institute for Mathematics in Bonn for kind hospitality and support during several visits.